j-rilling/SDCND_Capstone/README.md

 ## Capstone project: Programming a real self driving car

-This project consist on the integration of different systems in order to drive an autonomous car first on simulation and then on the real world, the real autonomous car is named Carla.
+This project consist on the integration of different systems in order to drive an autonomous car first on simulation and then on the real world using a real autonomous car named Carla.
 Carla will drive on a test track used by Udacity in California, USA.

 The software packages are programmed in Python 3 and C++11 using the libraries Scipy, Tensorflow, OpenCV, and others.
-In order to integrate all software packages, build, debug and run the system the middleware ROS was used, specifically the Kinetic version.
-For the simulation, the [Udacity system integration simulator](https://github.com/udacity/CarND-Capstone/releases) was used.
+In order to integrate all software packages, build, debug and run the system the middleware Robot operating system (ROS) was used, specifically the Kinetic version.
+For the simulation, the [Udacity system integration simulator](https://github.com/udacity/CarND-Capstone/releases) was used that communicates with ROS using uWebSockets.

 This project was done on a group of three people:

-Jorge Rilling
+Jorge Rilling (jorgea.rilling@gmail.com)

-Martin Sommer
+Martin Sommer (msomme10@ford.com)

 Chia-Hao Huang (asamiyangyang@gmail.com)